Wali-Zaidi/CowlarTestSuite/README.md

    Frontend:
         Navigate to the frontend folder using the terminal.
 Once there, type in the following command

-         **"npm                 install"**.
+         npm install

 This will install all of the dependancies with the exact version numbers as they were built with.
 The frontend installation will take a while, so in the meantime, you can install the dependancies for the backend

 Backend:
       Much like the frontend, navigate to the backend directory using the terminal, and in the terminal, type in

-        **"npm install"**.
+        npm install

 This will, again, install all the dependancies that you might need to run the backend.
 This installation will finish considerably faster than the frontend one.

 ## Usage

 Running the application is as simple as installing it.
 Simply navigate to the frontend and backend, in different terminals on your IDE, and in both type **"npm start"**.
 This will start the react application on the frontend, and for the backend, will start the server.

  ## Features